-You probably have come across unique breeds like the Shadow and Yo Gotti bloodline with super-ripped bodies and a towering gait if you are a fan of pitbull dogs.
-This post discusses all the main pitbull muscle groups and what part they play in motion and overall health.
+You probably have come across unique breeds like dogs from ManMade Kennels or heard of old school bloodlines like Gotti or edge bloodlines.
+These dogs come with super-ripped bodies and a towering gait if you are a fan of pitbull dogs.
+Learning the main pitbull muscle groups and what part they play in motion and overall health is a must.

-If you are a pitbull puppy breeder, this information is for you, especially if you plan to breed prized Pitbulls that can compete at dog shows.
-For a pitbull owner, learning about the significant pitbull muscles is necessary when considering the best pitbull workouts for your pup.
+If you are a pitbull puppy breeder, this information is for you.
+It is very important if you plan to breed prized Pitbull’s or American Bullies in that can compete at dog shows.
+Pitbull breeders, must learn about the significant pitbull muscles, as it is necessary when considering the best pitbull workouts for your puppy.
 This information will also help you keep your pitbull healthy well into its senior years.

 That known, what makes up the pitbull muscle groups?

 There are similarities and differences between the pitbull and human body muscle structures.
 Like humans, Pitbull’s muscle groups use contraction to initiate limb movement.
-But in terms of form and function, pitbull muscles are entirely different from those of humans.
+In terms of form and function, pitbull muscles are entirely different from those of humans.

 The chart above shows that there is more than meets the eye when we talk about pitbull muscle gain.
 Yet, there are only two things you need to remember when identifying the major pitbull muscle groups.
 They are;